Information for Managers

 The Aurora Programme has been designed to encourage women in academic and professional roles to think about themselves as leaders, to develop leadership skills and to help institutions maximise the potential of these women.
 The programme is run by the Leadership Foundation and aimed at women in academic and professional roles up to senior lecturer level or professional services equivalent (Grade 9, but without substantial leadership experience) who would like to develop and explore issues relating to leadership roles and responsibilities.

 Participants need to have the endorsement of their institution and be committed to developing and enhancing their career.
 They should be ambitious for a career in the sector and interested in exploring leadership and management as one option for progression.
-Further information is available in the Aurora Programme Brochure (pdf; 593kb) and from the Leadership Foundation.
+Further information is available on the Aurora Women's Leadership Development Programme page.